reagent/js-frameworks/README.md

 ## Format

-We will spend about 5 months learning these three frameworks, which means that we will dedicate 6 weeks to each framework.
-During those 6 weeks, we will meet as a group every other week to demo our applications and help each other out with any problems we encounter.
+We will spend about 6 months learning these three frameworks, which means that we will dedicate 8 weeks to each framework.
+During those 8 weeks, we will meet as a group every other week to demo our applications and help each other out with any problems we encounter.

 ## Schedule

 We'll kick off with Backbone.js on the 17th, and then continue on to the other 2 frameworks.
-If people are interested in continuing after the 5 months, we can tackle an additional framework.
-I have Ext.js listed here, but we could easily do something like Can.js or something that's more relevant.

 Here's the full meeting schedule:

 ### Backbone.js

-* June 17th
+* June 17th -- Intro
-* July 1st
+* July 1st -- Week 1-2 demo
-* July 15th
+* July 15th -- Week 3-4 demo
+* July 29th -- Week 5-6 demo
+* August 12th -- Week 7-8 demo / Wrap-up

 ### Ember.js

-* July 29th
-* August 12th
-* August 26th
+* August 26th -- Intro
+* September 9th -- Week 1-2 demo
+* September 23rd -- Week 3-4 demo
+* October 7th -- Week 5-6 demo
+* October 21st -- Week 7-8 demo / Wrap-up

 ### Angular.js

-* September 9th
-* September 23rd
-* October 7th

-### Ext.js or other (optional)

-* October 21st
-* November 4th
+* November 4th -- Intro
-* November 18th
+* November 18th -- Week 1-2 demo
+* December 2nd -- Week 3-4 demo
+* December 16th -- Week 5-6 demo
+* December 30th -- Week 7-8 demo / Wrap-up

 ## Breakdown of Functionality